 Furthermore, you’ll learn to observe environmental cues that can trigger bad behavior as well.
 Successfully identifying triggers can help you prevent relapse.
 The idea is that you will spot oncoming triggers and make necessary changes.
 However, you first have to learn what your triggers are and how to deal with them.

 Behavioral therapy is a general category that encompasses many types of therapy.
-Each of these work on the same principle of changing people’s behaviors.
+Each of these works on the same principle of changing people’s behaviors.
 However, the approach differs slightly.

 Dialectical Behavior Therapy